Recognize - Reclaim - Reset: Practical Tools to Tame the Burnout Bitch

 The Burnout Bitch and The Brain

-Repeated trauma, gaslighting, and societal overwhelm literally change our minds and bodies
+The impact of repeated trauma, gaslighting, and overwhelm affects our minds and bodies significantly:

-Shrinking of the Pre-frontal cortex - the center of decision-making, empathy, and planning.
+Shrinks the pre-frontal cortex - which is vital for decision-making, empathy, and planning.

-Blocks access to the Hippocampus - messes with memory and learning
+Blocks access to the hippocampus - disrupting memory and learning processes.

-Here's the kicker: You can't logic your way out of burnout (believe me I tried).
-When your brain is flooded and exhausted, survival modes takes over.
-ALERT: Turn it all off and reset.
+Here’s the harsh truth: You can't logic your way out of burnout (I’ve tried).
+When overwhelmed, your brain shifts into survival mode.
+It’s time to turn everything off and hit reset.

 Reset